AndreeaApostol1/AndreeaApostol1/README.md

 - **Technologies:** Maven, TestNG, POM.xml file, testng.xml file, Jenkins
 - **Responsibilities:** Test various pages from test store, make use of the Page Object Model, use a testng.xml file to control what tests to run, building a framework from scratch.
 - **Key Achievements:**
-   POM - Learn how to follow good design practices that are maintainable;
+   - POM - Learn how to follow good design practices that are maintainable;
-   Parametrisation, global variables and the importance of a base page;
+   - Parametrisation, global variables and the importance of a base page;
-   Jenkins Continuous Integration-how to automatically trigger tests based on the date/time we decide;
+   - Jenkins Continuous Integration-how to automatically trigger tests based on the date/time we decide;
-   How to achieve Parallel Execution using Thread Local.
+   - How to achieve Parallel Execution using Thread Local.

 ### Project 2: [liveproject2]

-- **Description:** A concise description of the project and its goals.
+- **Description:** This project is built upon the foundation of the Selenium WebDriver framework created in Live Project 1, introducing new features such as Excel data-driven testing and a comprehensive login test .
-- **Technologies:** List the technologies and tools used.
+- **Technologies:** Apache POI, TestNG, Excel.
-- **Responsibilities:** Outline your responsibilities in the project.
+- **Responsibilities:** Perform data-driven testing for the login scenario.
-- **Key Achievements:** Mention any significant achievements or results.
+- **Key Achievements:** Apache POI Integration.

 ## Code Samples